o2r-project/api/docs/job.md

 - `compendium_id` - Comma-separated list of related compendium ids to filter by.
 - `start` - List from specific search result onwards.
 1-indexed.
 Defaults to 1.
-- `limit` - Specify maximum amount of results per page.
+- `limit` - Limits the number of results in the response.
 Defaults to 100.
 - `status` - Specify status to filter by.
 Can contain following `status`: `success`, `failure`, `running`.
+- `user` - Public user identifier to filter by.
 - `fields` - Specify if/which additional attributes results should contain.
 Can contain following `fields`: `status`.
 Defaults to none.

 ## View single job